 - Brachial artery reactivity for evaluation of endothelial function

 A variety of faculty participate in the echo reading service including Drs.
-Allen, Brieke, Daugherty, Dorosz, Hergott, Quaife, Shakar, Wolfel, Wolf, and Salcedo.
+Allen, Brieke, Daugherty, Dorosz, Hergott, Quaife, Shakar, Wolfel, Wolf, Salcedo and Gill.